facebook/Rapid/CONTRIBUTING.md

 We use GitHub issues to track bugs and feature requests.
 In case of bug reports, please ensure your description is clear and has sufficient instructions for reproducing the bugs.

 ## License
-By contributing to RapiD, you agree that your contributions will be licensed under the [LICENSE file](LICENSE.md).
+By contributing to Rapid, you agree that your contributions will be licensed under the [LICENSE file](LICENSE.md).